jweissman/orsino/docs/mm.md

 - **Melee Attack**: Use your primary weapon.
 Attack an enemy.<br/>
 - **Defend**: Take a defensive stance.
 Grant yourself Defending (Improve AC by 2).<br/>
 - **Earthquake**: Cause the ground to shake.
 Deal 2d6 bludgeoning damage to all enemies; All enemies suffer Prone (Cannot take actions, degrade Dexterity by 2).<br/>
-- **Slow**: Reduce the speed of your foes.
-All enemies suffer Slow (Degrade Dexterity by 5, degrade initiative by 10, degrade attacks per turn by 1).<br/>
+- **Hide**: Attempt to hide from enemies.
+Grant yourself Hidden (Improve AC by 4, improve evasion by 10, On attack, Remove Hidden from self).<br/>

 _Traits_<br/>